Welcome to Generation Services

 Long-term solutions (long-term PPAs)

 When you need stability

-- Long term framework agreements to help financing of your generation project
+- Long-term framework agreements to help with the financing of your generation project

 - Help to maximise your power value by linking your payments to an open and liquid market index

 - Guaranteed off take of your power and associated benefits for up to 15 years